jprokkola/Ssalar_metabolism/README.md

 >
 > Combining SMR and MMR data, and calculating absolute aerobic scope and mass- and family-residuals for each trait.
 >
-> `AbsAS_models.R`
+> `AbsAS_models_revised.R`
 >
-> Statistical analysis with linear mixed models.
+> Statistical analysis with linear mixed models and model averaging.
 Calculating predicted means for plotting.

 ## Folder: Plot all traits